marcelchastain/django-resto/README.md

 ## SUMMARY

-File storage backend `django_dust` (Distributed Upload STorage) can store files coming into a Django site on several servers simultaneously, using WebDAV.
+File storage backend `django_dust` (Distributed Upload STorage) can store files coming into a Django site on several servers simultaneously, using HTTP.

 This works for files uploaded by users through the admin or through custom Django forms, and also for files created by the application code, provided it